flavienbwk/book-devops/eng/README.md

 - Henry FORD had a vision that every American should own an affordable car.
 Back then, cars were seen as a luxury item for the wealthy: "it's not clear what it's for, but it looks nice."
 He created the first moving assembly line in 1913[^FordIndustryChain], and _Ford_ is still an industry leader today.
 - Elon MUSK believed in creating reusable rocket launchers.
 Initially mocked[^ElonMuskBiography] or highly doubted[^MuskImpossibleQuote] by the Russian and American space industries, he's now respected by the latter and seen as a [threat](https://www.ft.com/content/24cca993-b249-45a5-8c42-b39c0ec30c5b) by the [European space industry](https://www.latribune.fr/entreprises-finance/industrie/aeronautique-defense/satellites-europeens-lances-par-spacex-la-terrible-defaite-de-l-europe-spatiale-937632.html).

-If you face direct opposition, you may need to rethink your communication strategy (refer to the following chapter "[Adapting Your Message](#adapting-your-message)").
+If you face direct opposition, you may need to rethink your communication strategy (refer to the following chapter "[Tailoring your message](#tailoring-your-message)").
 Start with understanding opposing viewpoints.
 If you feel that some are deliberately trying to end discussions, consider the following tactics:

 - **Invoke shared values**: Even if you and your counterpart have different beliefs, you might still have common values.
 Show how your initiative aligns with them.
   - If both of you value innovation, explain how your approach promotes it and the new opportunities it offers.